delaOrouen/TL_FRTOS/README.md

 ```
 $ sudo dnf install stlink
 ```
 4. Follow the tutorial of "Learn embedded systems with George" to install the ARM Embedded Toolchain.
-(The link is found below.)
+(The link is found below in the Sources section.)
 5. Install the dependencies of the ARM Embedded Toolchain by running the following command:
 ```
 $ sudo dnf install ncurses-compat-libs